timothymichaelcook/prework-study-guide/README.md

 ## Usage

 Each section contains information on the following subjects: Git, HTML, CSS and JavaScript which can be added to or modified at any time.
 When the page is inspected using Chrome DevTools, a suggestion will appear based on a function that suggests a starting topic to explore.
 This webpage can also be used as a benchmark of where a person began on their coding journey.
+Any changes or suggestions are welcome!

 ## Credits